MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 ## Stop and start a data warehouse job

 You can stop and start data warehouse jobs that are running in Service Manager.
 For example, you might have to stop all of the data warehouse jobs that are running to ensure that a security update to the data warehouse management server doesn't interfere with any jobs that might run.
 After the server has been updated and restarted, you resume all the data warehouse jobs.
 You can stop and then start jobs by using the Service Manager console or by using Windows PowerShell cmdlets.
-In this example, only the extract, transform, and load (ETL) jobs are running.
+In this example, only the Extract, Transform, and Load (ETL) jobs are running.

 > [!NOTE]
-> For information about using the Service Manager Windows PowerShell cmdlets, see [Configuring and Using the Service Manager Cmdlets for Windows PowerShell](sm-cmdlets.md).
+> For information about using the Service Manager Windows PowerShell cmdlets, see [Configure and use the Service Manager Cmdlets for Windows PowerShell](sm-cmdlets.md).

 ### Stop and start data warehouse jobs using the Service Manager console

+To stop and start data warehouse jobs using the Service Manager console, follow these steps:

-1. In the Service Manager console, select **Data Warehouse**.
+1. In the **Service Manager** console, select **Data Warehouse**.
 2. Expand **Data Warehouse**, and select **Data Warehouse Jobs**.
 3. In the **Data Warehouse Jobs** pane, select a job that is running, and select **Suspend** in the **Tasks** list.
 4. Repeat the previous step for each data warehouse job.
 5. To resume each job, select a job that is stopped in the **Data Warehouse Jobs** pane, and select **Resume** in the **Tasks** list.

 ### Stop all data warehouse jobs using Windows PowerShell cmdlets

+To stop all data warehouse jobs using Windows PowerShell cmdlets, follow these steps:

 ::: moniker range="sc-sm-2016"